akazemian/personal_profile/_pages/about.md

 ---

-Hi!

-I’m a first-year PhD student at Stanford University.
-I’m interested in how humans transform sensory information into higher-level concepts and meaning, and in developing AI that emulates this ability more efficiently.
-Currently, I’m working with my advisors, <a href="https://lauragwilliams.github.io/">Dr. Laura Gwilliams</a> and <a href="https://stanford.edu/~yamins/">Dr. Dan Yamins</a>, on brain-inspired models of speech and language.
+I’m a first-year PhD student at Stanford University co-advised by <a href="https://lauragwilliams.github.io/">Dr. Laura Gwilliams</a> and <a href="https://stanford.edu/~yamins/">Dr. Dan Yamins</a>.
+I'm broadly interested in questions at the intersection of neuroscience and computer science, particularly how humans and machines transform continuous sensory input into higher-level discrete symbols that enable us to understand the world and communicate effectively.

 Prior to this, I completed my Masters in Cognitive Science at Johns Hopkins University, where I worked with <a href="https://cogsci.jhu.edu/directory/michael-bonner/">Dr. Michael Bonner</a> on understanding the representations and algorithms of primate visual cortex by studying the properties of high dimensional untrained vision models.